Hope talks about how much she looks forward to her weekly art class in France.

 Rennes, the capital of Brittany, allows you to experience the distinct Breton culture as you simultaneously master the French language and discover France’s place in the world.
-This lesser-traveled corner of the country lets you focus on immersing yourself locally, and yet Paris can be reached by train in less than 90 minutes.
+This less-traveled corner of the country lets you focus on immersing yourself locally, yet Paris can be reached by train in less than 90 minutes.
 French is the language of diplomacy and is considered the lingua franca of art, cuisine, dance and fashion.
-To complement this scope, SYA offers a wide range of courses in our high school study abroad program in France, from humanities and environmental science to political science and global studies.
-All courses are taught in French except for English and math.
-Learning doesn’t stop in the classroom, however; you’ll have the opportunity to participate in a variety of activities from crew and choir to cooking and community service.
-Time with your host family will further hone your skills.
+To complement this, SYA offers a wide range of courses at our high school campus in France, from humanities and environmental science to political science and global studies.
+While all classes are taught in French except English and math, we assure you that a wide range of language learners are successful at SYA due to our fully immersive program.
+Learning expands well beyond the classroom.
+You’ll have the opportunity to participate in a variety of activities from crew and choir to cooking and community service.
+Time with your host family will further hone your French language skills.

 What's It Like to Spend a Year of High School Abroad in France?

 I have been living life to the fullest, each and every day, supported by a wonderful system of teachers, fellow students, and each member of my host family, each equally a factor in making this chapter of my life in France a page-turner.

 “I have fallen in love with my French lifestyle and routines from the after-school chats with my host mother, to the familiar routes to school and volleyball practice.
 I even catch myself wanting to slip French into my English conversations as it has become second nature to constantly speak it as much as possible.
 This year has truly been the best experience of my life.”

 I am so thankful for the new world I have developed around me and wouldn’t trade it for anything.